jeanlauliac/mekano/README.md

 Install
 -------

+**Important:** you need node v0.10 or higher to run this program.

     npm install mekano

-The tool will be available in `node_modules/.bin/mekano`.
-It is not recommended to install it globally, because different projects may need different versions.
+The tool will be available as `node_modules/.bin/mekano`.
+It is not recommended to install it globally, because different projects may need different major and incompatible versions.
-This allows the project to evolve faster and introduce breaking changes.

-To avoid typing the path everytime when installed locally, one decent solution is to create an alias, if your shell supports it.
+To avoid typing the path every time when installed locally, one decent solution is to create an alias, if your shell supports it.
 For example:

     $ alias mk=node_modules/.bin/mekano